DUNE-DAQ/daq-buildtools/docs/README.md

 ## System requirements

 To get set up, you'll need access to the cvmfs Spack area `/cvmfs/dunedaq-development.opensciencegrid.org/sandbox/spack` as is the case, e.g., on the lxplus machines at CERN.
+If you've been doing your own Spack work on the system in question, you may also want to back up (rename) your existing `~/.spack` directory to give Spack a clean slate to start from in these instructions.
 <a name="Setup_of_daq-buildtools"></a>
 ## Setup of `daq-buildtools`